 Pour 2 C beef broth in the pan around the pot roast.
 Add in the wine and worceshershire sauce.
 I add in a little more salt and pepper.
 Cover with a lid or tightly with foil and bake in the oven for an hour. (in the meantime, peel and chop your potatoes, soak in cool water and set aside)

 After the first hour, add in the potatoes carrots, and thyme.
 My Thyme was in frozen chicken broth cubes.
 It’s all I had besides ground Thyme and I prefer fresh.

 Cover and return to the oven for another 60-90 minutes, depending on how large your roast is.
-Cook at 350 until the vegetables are tender and the meat is fall apart tender.
+Making sure it’s done, but not over cooked.
+Cook at 300 until the vegetables are tender and the meat is fall apart tender.
 Once it’s done, remove from the oven and set aside.